EECS150/asic_labs_fa21/lab4/spec.md

 ## Project Preparation
 ---
 ### Question 4: ALU
 In this question, you will be designing and testing an ALU for later use in the semester.
 A header file containing define statements for operations (`ALUop.vh`) is provided inside the `src` directory of this lab.
 This file has already been included in an ALU template given to you in the same folder (`ALU.v`), but you may need to modify the include statement to match the correct path of the header file.
 Compare `ALUop` input of your ALU to the define statements inside the header file to select the function ALU is currently running.
-For `ADD` and `SUB`, treat the operands as unsigned integers and ignore overflow.
+For `ADD` and `SUB`, treat the operands as unsigned integers and ignore overflow in the result.
 Definition of the functions is given below:

 | Op Code |                         Definition                        |
 |:-------:|:---------------------------------------------------------:|